Can Gum Disease Be Reversed?

 • Irreversible damage: In the advanced stages, treatment focuses on stabilizing the gums and preventing tooth loss.

-The treatment for gum disease depends on the stage, but the main goal is to control bacterial growth and stop further damage.
+Treatment depends on the stage it is at, but the main goal is to control bacterial growth and stop further damage.

 1. Dental cleanings: A dental cleaning removes plaque and tartar, reaching hard-to-access areas of your mouth.